Aggregate accidents by ward

 Next, you'll create a map based on route type using the joined dataset.

-- Press Ctrl and select the Coordinates field and the Route type field.
+- Select the Coordinates field and the Route type field.
 Drag the fields onto the page and drop them on the Map drop zone.

 A new map card is created.